 What Are the Treatments?

 Mild or moderate dehydration (loss of less than 10% of body weight) can be treated by rehydration, in small quantities, and on a very regular basis.
-Otherwise, when it is a loss greater than 10 %, we speak of severe dehydration.
+Otherwise, when the loss is greater than 10 %, we speak of severe dehydration.
 In this case, medical intervention is essential to follow intravenous rehydration.

 How Much Water is Needed?

-In order to estimate the sufficient amount of water to consume during a hike, variables come into play, such as:
+To estimate the sufficient amount of water to consume during a hike, several factors come into play: